lutece-secteur-public/particip-plugin-ideation/README.md

 This plugin offers a step-by-step form to submit a proposal in a citizen participation process.

-This plugin is used by [OpenPB](https://github.com/lutece-secteur-public/particip-site-participatorybudget) site.
+This plugin can be used in a participatory site, so citizen can submit their proposals.

 ## Configuration